Hanaa25/AWS-Cloud-Architect/README.md

 ### High Availability

-The architecture is designed to reduce single points of failure and maintain application availability.
+The architecture is designed to minimize single points of failure and maintain application availability.

 ### Scalability

-Auto Scaling allows the application environment to automatically increase or decrease compute capacity according to workload requirements.
+EC2 Auto Scaling allows the infrastructure to automatically adjust compute capacity according to workload requirements.

 ### Load Balancing

-The Application Load Balancer distributes incoming requests across available EC2 instances.
+The Application Load Balancer distributes incoming traffic across available EC2 instances.

-### Database Architecture
+### Secure Database Architecture

-Amazon RDS provides a managed relational database for storing and managing student records.
+Amazon RDS is used as the managed database layer, while network access is controlled using Security Groups.

 ### Network Security

-Security Groups control which resources can communicate with each other and which traffic is allowed.
+Security Groups restrict inbound and outbound traffic between the different components of the architecture.

 ### Secrets Management

-AWS Secrets Manager is used to securely manage sensitive database credentials instead of storing them directly in application code.
+AWS Secrets Manager securely stores sensitive credentials instead of exposing them directly in application code.

 ### Cost Optimization

-The architecture considers resource utilization and AWS cost optimization while maintaining the required availability and performance.
+The architecture considers resource utilization and cost while maintaining the required availability, security, and performance.

 ---

 ## 🔐 Security

-Security was considered at multiple layers of the architecture:
+Security is implemented through multiple layers:

-* Network isolation using **Amazon VPC**
+* **Amazon VPC** for network isolation
-* Controlled access using **Security Groups**
+* **Security Groups** for access control
-* Secure storage of credentials using **AWS Secrets Manager**
+* **AWS Secrets Manager** for sensitive credentials
-* Separation between application and database resources
+* Separation between the application and database layers
 * Restricted communication between infrastructure components

 ---